drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System Integrity Protection

-[System Integrity Protection](https://support.apple.com/en-us/HT204899) (SIP) is a new security feature of OS X 10.11.
+[System Integrity Protection](https://support.apple.com/en-us/HT204899) (SIP) is a security feature since OS X 10.11 "El Capitan".
 It is enabled by default, but [can be disabled](https://derflounder.wordpress.com/2015/10/01/system-integrity-protection-adding-another-layer-to-apples-security-model/), which may be necessary to change some system settings, such as deleting root certificate authorities or unloading certain launch daemons.
 Keep this feature on, as it is by default.

 From [What's New in OS X 10.11](https://developer.apple.com/library/prerelease/mac/releasenotes/MacOSX/WhatsNewInOSX/Articles/MacOSX10_11.html):